 What is Tracheal Stenosis?

-The trachea (windpipe) is part of the airway between the voice box and the lungs and is made up of “C”-shaped cartilage called tracheal rings.
+The trachea (windpipe) is the part of the airway between the voice box and the lungs and is made up of “C”-shaped cartilage called tracheal rings.
 Tracheal stenosis is the narrowing of the trachea that gets in the way of normal breathing.
-Symptoms of this condition can vary from very mild to severe, but the condition is treatable.
+Symptoms can be mild to severe, but are treatable.

 There are two types of tracheal stenosis: